-You will be flying from London to Marrakech via Casablanca and returning from Marrakech to London via Casablanca.
-The flight will take approx. 4 hrs.
-Your flight tickets will be issued to you at the airport.
+You will be flying from London to Marrakech with a flight time of approximately 4 hrs.
+Your flight tickets will be emailed to you before departure.

 If you choose to book your own flights you must confirm with the Charity Challenge office before paying otherwise you may be liable for your included group flights (please contact flights@charitychallenge.com for further assistance).